Brazil tower block collapses after inferno

 Some 50 families had moved into the building in the Largo do Paissandu area of the city after the federal police force, which had been using it, vacated it some years ago.

+The São Paulo newspaper Estadão reported that makeshift living compartments in the building had been constructed from wood, aiding the spread of the blaze through the floors.

-Firefighters evacuated the high-rise but as they were taking out the last of the residents, the building collapsed, killing the man.
+Firefighters evacuated the high-rise but as they were taking out the last of the residents the building collapsed, killing one man.
+One firefighter was injured, Estadão reported.

 "It was a matter of seconds but we couldn't save him," firefighter Max Mena said.